wilsonmar/wilsonmar.github.io/_posts/2021-04-08-enterprise-software.md

 2. Hierarchy of groups
 3. Analytic breakdowns and summaries across several dimensions
 4. Global scale
-5. Automation
-6. Testing
+5. Failure is not an option
-7. Central yet distributed planning and approvals
+6. Central yet distributed planning and approvals
-8. High Security
+7. High Security
-9. Round-the-clock SOC using SIEM
+8. Round-the-clock SOC using SIEM
-10. High Availability to recover from disasters
+9. High Availability to recover from disasters
 <br /><br />

 Building systems which inherently address the above enterprise concerns would save vendors and implementers the embarassment of having to add them at the request of end-users.
 And it's a lot easier to incorporate enterprise features during developement rather than as an afterthought.